-- Do staff at different services have appropriate training and qualifications?
-Are they members of a professional body?
+- Do staff at the service have appropriate training and qualifications?
+Are they members of professional bodies?
 For example, a psychiatrist must be accredited by the Royal Australian and New Zealand College of Psychiatrists to work as a psychiatrist.

 - Is the service linked with other well-established organisations?
 For example, services associated with universities and hospitals are usually well regulated.
-This means that they have been inspected and the level of care they provide has been checked.
+This means that they’ve been inspected and the level of care they provide has been checked.

 Finding out about mental health services for teenagers

 Different mental health services for teenagers might offer different mental health treatments or therapies.

 When you and your child start exploring services and the programs they offer, it helps to ask as many questions as you can.
 For example, ask how the service can help you, what you can get from the service and when you can expect to get the help your child needs.

 It’s a good idea to write down questions as you think of them so you don't forget them.